 Tim Brown, a veteran childcare administrator, became president of Methodist Children’s Home in 2010.
 Prior to becoming president, Mr. Brown held various leadership roles during 26 years of service at MCH, including vice president of community services.
 He led the organization to serve even more children and youth through residential group care, foster care and a variety of family and community services.
 In 2018, MCH served more than 6,000 individuals across Texas and New Mexico.

 Trey Oakley was elected the 11th president of Methodist Children’s Home on May 16, 2019.
 Mr. Oakley has served MCH since 1999, first in the religious education department before transitioning into the development department in 2001.
-He served as vice president for development from 2006 until being named by the MCH Board of Directors as president, effective July 1, 2019.
+He served as vice president for development from 2006 until being named by the MCH Board of Directors as president and CEO, effective July 1, 2019.

 METHODIST CHILDREN’S HOME ADMINISTRATORS